 It's generally accepted as canonical that Roy Mustang refuses to make any moves while playing chess which would require him to sacrifice his queen (which is the piece to which he compares his devotedadjutant, Lieutenant Hawkeye).
+This stems from how when comparing his moves to chess, he makes a point about the importance of Hawkeye by comparing her to the Queen piece.

 Two of the most common names for our-world Winry and Riza are "Wendy" and "Elizabeth".